Need funding for your unpaid or low-paying summer internship? The BrownConnect LINK program can help!

 - Extent of the organization’s engagement, supervision and support of the intern

-The program includes three types of awards—open to all rising seniors and juniors.
+The program includes two types of awards—open to all rising seniors and juniors.

 1. Brown LINK Awards provides funding for career exploration in a wide variety of fields.
 Students are eligible to apply regardless of financial status.
 LINK awards are made possible from generous donations by Brown alums, parents and anonymous donors including:

 The Barrett Hazeltine Award and Fisher Family Endowed Award provide funding for internships in any career field.

 Peter G. and Paul G. Hanoian Memorial Award Assists students in labor relations, social justice and work in organizations that strive to impact the lives of working people.